Level Up

-In Your Classroom
+Level Up Your Classroom

 There are many ways to help kids embrace, accept, and show respect for their peers on the autism spectrum.

-Buddy-up | Create an autism awareness buddy program or other peer activity to support building friendships
+Buddy-up | Create an autism awareness buddy program or other peer activity to support building friendships.

-Plan a Lesson | Use our Autism Awareness lesson plans or A Kid’s Guide to Autism Acceptance for activities
+Plan a Lesson | Use our Autism Awareness lesson plans or A Kid’s Guide to Autism Acceptance for activities.

-Read Aloud | Share a book and have a group discussion
+Read Aloud | Share a book and have a group discussion.

-Fact-A-Day | Start each day by sharing a fact about autism throughout the month of April
+Fact-A-Day | Start each day by sharing a fact about autism throughout the month of April.

-Decorate | Incorporate Autism Awareness messages into a bulletin board or your classroom decor
+Decorate | Incorporate Autism Awareness messages into a bulletin board or your classroom décor.

-Bookmark Contest:
+Bookmark Contest

-Encourage your students to enter Autism New Jersey’s 2024 Autism Awareness Bookmark Contest!
+Encourage your students to enter Autism New Jersey’s 2025 Autism Awareness Bookmark Contest!
 It’s free, gets kids thinking about autism acceptance, and is fun!
-The winner has their art featured on the 2025 bookmarks.
+The winner has their art featured on the 2026 bookmarks.
 Download a contest form>>

-Thoughts on Making Friends:
+Thoughts on Making Friends From Our Ambassadors

 Tim Rohrer shares his story to educate students about making connections and developing friendships with individuals with autism.
 High school was not an easy time for Tim.
 His experiences fueled him to strive for change.
 He authored and illustrated a children's book, Timmy’s Story: A Story About Autism and Friendship!
 Read more about Tim>>

-For Teachers & Staff
+LEVEL UP For Teachers & Staff

 Here are some ideas to promote autism awareness to other teachers and staff in your school.